The Perfect Playground

 Fall Creek Falls Loop

-A scenic tour of the rolling farm roads on the Cumberland Plateau that begins & ends at Fall Creek Falls State Park.
+A scenic tour of the rolling farm roads on the Cumberland Plateau and beautiful Fall Creek Falls State Park.

 START/FINISH: Fall Creek Falls State Park (TN)